 - Unlimited pension contributions

-- No lifetime allowance limit
+- No lifetime allowance pension limit

-- Tax-free investment growth
+- Tax-free investment growth on the fund

-- No HMRC reporting requirements
+- No HM Revenue and Customs reporting requirements

 - 100% of a QNUPS can be passed to beneficiaries free of UK inheritance tax

 A QNUPS should be set up for the purpose of providing an income in retirement and not to avoid paying UK inheritance tax.
 Contributions to the pension plan should be in proportion to an individual’s retirement income needs, and this should be evidenced when setting up a QNUPS scheme.